 Background

-Older persons in the emergency department (ED) represent a growing population and increasing proportion of the workload; about 12-21% of the ED patients are 65 years and older, and this number will increase in the upcoming years [1, 2].
-Older patients present at the ED with non-specific complaints, multiple co-morbidities, physical and cognitive impairment, polypharmacy and poor social support [1, 3], rendering the care for these patients complex.
+Older people in the emergency department (ED) represent a growing population and increasing proportion of the workload; about 12-21% of the ED patients are 65 years and older, and this number will increase [1, 2].
+Older patients often present at the ED with non-specific complaints, multiple co-morbidities, physical and cognitive impairment, polypharmacy and poor social support [1, 3], rendering the care for these patients complex.
 Underestimation of health care problems and functional decline after ED discharge are common in older ED patients [4-6].
 They are more likely to be admitted to the hospital and experience more unplanned readmissions after ED discharge compared to a younger population [4-6].
-The management of this growing population and its complexity will remain a challenge.
-There is a need for ED change concerning its environment, its care processes and the behaviours and knowledge of its healthcare workers in order to guarantee adequate care for older patients at the ED [1].
+There is a need to better understand how the ED environment and care processes can be attuned to the needs of older [1].

-Recent studies focus on geriatric emergency care models [7-15].
+Recent studies have focussed on geriatric emergency care models [7-15].
 These care models are characterised by different components such as geriatric risk screening, Comprehensive Geriatric Assessment (CGA), geriatric recommendations and referrals resulting in an individualised care plan and follow-up care after ED discharge.
-The implementation of such care models resulted in some positive trends towards service related outcomes: reductions of unplanned readmissions [8-10, 15, 16], hospitalizations [9-11, 14, 15] and patient related outcomes e.g. functional decline [12, 16, 17].
+The implementation of such care models resulted in some positive trends towards service related outcomes: reductions of unplanned readmissions [8-10, 15, 16], hospitalisation [9-11, 14, 15] and patient related outcomes e.g. functional decline [12, 16, 17].
 Despite the high heterogeneity in the care models, collaboration and exchange between the ED team and specialists in geriatric care is part of most models (e.g. team discussions).

-As many professionals are involved in the unplanned care for older persons admitted to the ED, knowledge and expertise is needed to deal with the needs of these patients.
+As many professionals are involved in the unplanned care for older people admitted to the ED, knowledge and expertise is needed to deal with the needs of these patients.
 Collaboration between the ED and a geriatric expert team can support care delivery, education and training [18, 19].

 In Belgium, geriatric care has been officially organised by a Royal Decree approved in 2007 [20].
 This care program comprises among others an inpatient geriatric consultation team (IGCT) [21].
 These mobile multidisciplinary teams support health care professionals in treating geriatric patients admitted to non-geriatric units.
-However, presence of the IGCT on the ED is not mandatory.
-A Belgian survey on the implementation and performance of an interdisciplinary IGCT reported that only a minority collaborated with the ED in 2010 (11%) [22].
-As the Belgian ED population ages (in 2014 16% of the ED population was 70 years and older, 67.5% of all older people of 80 years and older was admitted after ED visit and only 30% of the older patient came without referral from the general practitioner) [23], the present survey aims to investigate the point of view on the current support for frail older patients on the ED, by exploring the collaboration between the geriatric services and the EDs in Belgian hospitals.
+However, presence of IGCTs on the ED is not mandatory.
+A Belgian survey on the implementation and performance of interdisciplinary IGCTs reported that only a minority collaborated with the ED in 2010 (11%) [22].
+In response to an ageing population in Belgian (, this survey aimed to investigate the current support for frail older patients in the ED, and collaborations between geriatric services and EDs in Belgian hospitals.

 Methods